grdddj/done-for-today/plan.md

 ## Deep work

-TR - address feedback

-TR - look at Label and ChangingTextLine
+TR - get rid of `if MODEL` statements where possible

-TR - fix the need of place()
+TR - rebase on master and fix TT's tests

+TR - PIN entry going to ENTER after 4th digit

-TR - Font improvements
+TR - homescreen upload problem with black/white

 ## Other work

 ## Ideas

 Is it possible to have both TR and TT emulator builds at the same time?
 It would be useful e.g. for testing and comparing.

+Use the dev/test server for building things mostly for product people.

 ## Notes